pelotech/jsonnet-controller/README.md

 ---

 There will be generated documentation later, but for now to see all Konfiguration options, view the [source code](api/v1/konfiguration_types.go) (specifically the `json` tags).

+---

+## TODO

+These are features and other tasks that need to be completed before an initial release will be ready.

+- [ ] Unit and E2E Tests
+- [ ] Generated Documentation
+- [ ] Metrics
+- [ ] Konfiguration Dependencies
+- [ ] HealthChecks